 In the Winter of 2016, Colleen and I ran into each other at an art opening.
 We got to chatting about our own research as we gazed at the photographs hanging on the walls, and realized that our interests overlapped in intriguing ways.
 As an information scientist, I study online exhibitions.
 I straddle disciplinary lines, engaging with art history and museum studies in addition to my home field.
 As an art historian, Colleen studies the history of photography and particularly images that are used for pedagogical purposes.
 Her research occurs at the intersection of art and science.

-So, we’re both interested in that liminal space that exists between disciplines, genres, or “types.”
-Thanks to Colleen’s previous work with staff at the Carnegie Museum of Natural History, she knew that Botany Hall presented an ideal venue for conducting research about hybrid objects that are neither scientific objects nor art objects, strictly speaking.
+We’re both interested in the liminal space that exists between disciplines, genres, or “types.”
+Thanks to Colleen’s previous work with staff at the Carnegie Museum of Natural History, she knew that Botany Hall presented an ideal venue for conducting research about hybrid objects that are neither scientific objects nor art objects, strictly speaking (see Colleen’s blog post from a year prior to the conception of this project).

 phase 1: beginnings